Although the majority of content is available to view openly, logging in to the Partners site brings a number of benefits.

 If you have contacted firstname.lastname@example.org previously you will automatically have been set up a Zendesk account with the email address you used to contact us.

-If you haven't contacted our partner support team previously select 'Sign up'.
+If you haven't contacted our courses support team previously select 'Sign up'.

 You will receive a welcome email and be asked to verify your email address.